dividedmind/statistics-done-wrong/p-value.rst

 million burglaries committed while someone was at home.
 Two thirds of these occurred while the homeowners were asleep and were discovered only after the burglar had been left.
-That leaves 430,000 burglaries involving homeowners who could confront the burglar -- 845,000 of which, we are led to believe, were stymied by gun-toting residents.\ :cite:p:`Hemenway:1997up`
+That leaves 430,000 burglaries involving homeowners who were at home and awake to confront the burglar -- 845,000 of which, we are led to believe, were stymied by gun-toting residents.\ :cite:p:`Hemenway:1997up`

 Whoops.